-Whatever it is you need framed, our expert craftspeople have the picture frame glass option that is just right for the special photo, document, or piece of art you wish to frame.
-To design your own made-to-order frame with the right glass for your needs, check out our Create-A-Frame® online customization tools.
+Our expert craftspeople have the perfect picture frame glass option for any item you want to frame.
+This includes photos, documents, and pieces of art.
+Design your own custom frame with the perfect glass for your needs.
+Check out our Create-A-Frame® online customization tools.